gorkafraga/guidesbook/2-Analysis/GUIDE_MachineLearning.md

 ##### Parameter tunning
 Neuroimaging publication often do not discuss their choice of decoder hyper-parameters.
 Other state that they use the 'default' value (e.g., C = 1 for SVMs).
 Standard ML practice favors setting them by nested cross-validation.
 For *non-sparse* L<sub>2</sub> penalized models the amount of regularization often does not strongly influence the weight maps of the decoder

+## Classification scores
+To evaluate classifier performance *criterion-free* estimates are proposed over *mean accuracy*, since the latter may lead to systematic biases during generalization (i.e., all trials could be clasified over the same category).
+When dealing with a *two-class problem*, we can use

+* **Receiver operating characteristic (ROC)** can be used to estimate classification accuracy *accross trials* for each subject.
+The ROC curve is applied to the obtained classification probabilities and is summarized with the AUC.
+The ROC curve represents the *true-positive* rate (i.e., hits; correctly classified trials) as a function of the *false-positive* rate (i.e., false alarms, missclassified).
+A diagonal ROC of 50% shows chance level classification score (n hits = n false alarms).
+A **area under the curve (AUC)** of 100 % (upper left bound of the diagonal) is a perfect positive prediction with no false positive, perfect decoding.
+The AUC measure of the ROC is unbiased to imbalanced problems and independent of the statistical distribution of the classes.
+The AUC is thus considered a sensitive,nonparametric criterion-free measure of generalization.

 ## Applications
 Here there are several possibilities for using multivariate (e.g., all sensors) information to decode cognitive/experimental manipulations from brain activitiy.
 The MNE documentation shows an example of a code implementation (https://mne.tools/stable/auto_examples/decoding/decoding_time_generalization_conditions.html#) for the following paper on temporal generalization method: King & Dehaene, 2014 doi:10.1016/j.tics.2014.01.002.
 For another example in EEG/MEG see for instance Marti et al., 2015 https://doi.org/10.1016/j.neuron.2015.10.040.
 These example show several analyses: